Spacecraft electric propulsion

 On a journey to Mars, an electrically powered ship might be able to carry 70% of its initial mass to the destination, while a chemical rocket could carry only a few percent.

 History

 The idea of electric propulsion for spacecraft was introduced in 1911 by Konstantin Tsiolkovsky.
 Earlier, Robert Goddard had noted such a possibility in his personal notebook.

 On 15 May 1929, the Soviet research laboratory Gas Dynamics Laboratory (GDL) commenced development of electric rocket engines.
 Headed by Valentin Glushko, in the early 1930s he created the world's first example of an electrothermal rocket engine.
-This early work by GDL has been steadily carried on and electric rocket engines were used in the 1960s onboard the Voskhod 1 spacecraft and Zond-2 Venus probe.
+This early work by GDL has been steadily carried on and electric rocket engines were used in the 1960s on board the Voskhod 1 spacecraft and Zond-2 Mars probe.

+The first test of electric propulsion was an experimental ion engine carried on board the Soviet Zond 1 spacecraft in April 1964, however they operated erratically possibly due to problems with the probe.
+The Zond 2 spacecraft also carried six Pulsed Plasma Thrusters (PPT) that served as actuators of the attitude control system.
+The PPT propulsion system was tested for 70 minutes on the 14 December 1964 when the spacecraft was 4.2 million kilometers from Earth.